JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 signature data from the BridgePoint structural editor (model explorer and properties).
 This option has fewer associated risks because it is more aligned with how the OAL editor has worked for years.

+> Do we still persist the activity bodies in MASL files then?

 5.2.1 Xtext editor